 If you find it difficult to answer these questions, you are not alone.
 There is a multitude of resources available.
 The first resource is those in your department.
 Many times, talking with your peers can be some of the best therapy available.
 You may be surprised to find out that you’re not the only person going through what you are experiencing.

-There are other, higher-level resources available as well.
-Your department may have in-house Employee Assistance Programs (EAP) or other programs.
+There are other, higher-level resources and firefighter tools to improve mental wellness available as well.
+Your department may have in-house Employee Assistance Programs (EAP), firefighter continuing education (CE), or other programs.
 Branching out, there are many other resources available to firefighters and emergency service personnel for mental health and stress management.
 Almost any firefighter organization has embraced firefighter mental health initiatives and offer resources, usually free of charge.
 Notable independent organizations are the Code Green Campaign and the Firefighter Behavioral Health Alliance.
 These are standalone resources dedicated to responder and firefighter mental health.
 (Learn about other helpful mental health resources for first responders here.)

 What about others in our department?